RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 Codementor - last and probably **least**, since the codementor blogging space has not won any popularity awards yet.
 Please, correct me if I'm wrong.

 It has a nice markdown editor, but I don't have the feeling of big blogging activity on the platform yet.
-In any case, an additional pair of eyes at your content won't hurt, and you will find that you are in the right place if you have some fitting coaching, mentoring or problem-solving articles going down!
+In any case, an additional pair of eyes at your content won't hurt, and you will find that you are in the right place if you have some fitting coaching, mentoring, or problem-solving articles going down!
 With the right content, a codementor article will go kind of viral too!

-As of now, codementor's API doesn't give a damn about POSTing your article's there in an automated way, so that you will actually (even at this developer focused place) need to take the mouse in your hands and click around (sad and boring, I know).
+As of now, codementor's API doesn't give a damn about POSTing your article's there in an automated way so that you will actually (even at this developer-focused place) need to take the mouse in your hands and click around (sad and boring, I know).

 I've had an email chat with the nice codementor in-charge folks, and these are your options: